 ftn FFTW2Serial1DExample.f $FFTW_POST_LINK_OPTS -lfftw

 Those commands work for the arrays declared as either "complex" or "double complex."

 To compile the sample MPI 3-D code on Hopper with Version 2 use:

 Note that the order of the libraries given on the above command is significant.

 To compile the sample serial 1-D code on Hopper with FFTW version 3 use the following (after the appropriate module load command):

-FFW on Carver and Euclid is installed and maintained by NERSC and is made available via the module utility.
+FFW on Carver is installed and maintained by NERSC and is made available via the module utility.
 Separate versions are available for the three compilers available on Carver: PGI (which is the default), Intel, and GNU.
-The Version 2 library is the default on both machines.
-Presently, Euclid has the GNU-compiled library for Version 3 only.
+The Version 2 library is the default.
 To see all versions available:

 module avail fftw

 To load a non-default version use a command similar to one of the following: